I was listening to a Mel Robbins podcast featuring Dr. Ethan Kross, and he said something that really stuck with me,

 Try this: Instead of asking, “What should I write about?” ask, “What do I need to get out of my head right now?”

-You don’t have to write every single day to benefit from journaling.
+Don’t force a daily routine - You don’t have to write every single day to benefit from journaling.
 Research shows that even writing a few times a week can help reduce stress and improve emotional clarity.
+Keep your journal somewhere visible and open to a blank page.
+When something’s on your mind, pause and write - even if it’s just for two minutes.

 The key is consistency in intention, not in schedule.